plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to enable site search tracking

-Plausible Analytics plugin can help you understand the activity on your search form and identify what search terms your visitors are searching for.
-It can also help you know how many listings your search results show for the different search terms.
+Plausible Analytics plugin can help you understand the activity on your search form and identify the search terms your visitors are searching for.
+It can also help you know how many results your search results show for the different search terms.

-All this can help you better understand the needs of your audience enabling you to create a better website or more relevant content that answers questions people have.
+All this can help you better understand the needs of your audience enabling you to create a better website and more relevant content that answers questions people have.

 In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Search queries" option.

 All the search activity will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.

+You'll see the "Search" goal as soon as the first search has been recorded.

 ## How to enable hash-based URL tracking